fwesss/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+    The DOM is a representation the a web page that can manipulated with JavaScript.
+Kind of like an API for web pages.

 2. What is an event?

+    An event is when something that we can act upon or respond to has occurred.
+This would include user interaction like clicking or updates on a web page.

 3. What is an event listener?

+    An event listener is something we use to catch events as they happen so we can respond to them.
+An event listener lets us to listen for something like a click or scroll.

 4. Why would we convert a NodeList into an Array?

+    We would need to convert a NodeList to use array methods like push, pop, filter, etc... on it.

 5. What is a component?

+    Components are encapsulated pieces of code that allow to us to make code cleaner and more reusable.
+Instead of adding buttons to our index.html, our index.css, and scripting to index .js, we can group all the code related to buttons into a component to keep it separate.

 ### Git Set up